My Dog Has Kennel Cough: What Do I Need to Know?

 There are other treatment methods available.
 Homeopathy does a nice job of treating—however, your homeopath needs a very detailed description of the cough to choose the right remedy— and depends on the presence of mucus and other symptoms.
 Acupuncture/pressure can help with the cough.

-Dr. Cathy Alinovi is the owner of Hoofstock Veterinary Services, Hoopeson Clinic, and co-author of a cookbook for pets called Dinner PAWsible.
-Visit her website to learn more about her or read more of our interviews about pet health.
+Dr. Cathy Alinovi is the retired owner of Hoofstock Veterinary Services, Hoopeson Clinic, and co-author of a cookbook for pets called Dinner PAWsible.

 Packaging information, Bronchi Shield III 25X1

 This veterinary medical information is based on information provided during a telephone interview with a professional, qualified, retired veterinarian.
 However, it is provided for educational purposes only.
 It is not intended to replace the advice of your own veterinarian.
 Always seek your veterinarian’s advice about your pet’s health.

 While this information is periodically researched and updated (under the guidance of veterinary input) in the attempt to be timely and factual, no guarantee is given the information is correct, complete, and/or up-to-date.